BUU44630 Economic Policy and Business History

 Module Description:

-This course provides students with a broad overview (i) of the business history of Ireland from independence in 1922 to the establishment of the Single European Market in 1992 and the subsequent emergence of the ‘Celtic Tiger’ economy, and (ii) of the economic policies, technological developments and world conditions that drove developments in Irish business.
+This course provides students with a broad overview of (i) the business history of Ireland from independence in 1922 to the establishment of the Single European Market in 1992 and the emergence of the ‘Celtic Tiger’ economy, plus subsequent economic crash and (ii) of the economic policies, technological developments and world conditions that drove developments in Irish business.
+It concentrates strongly on the idea of ‘transition’- the transition from free trade, to protectionism, to inward investment and now to decarbonisation and how these changes impact Irish firms/sectors.

 Students will have some choice over the sector on which their research will be conducted, but the project will be situated within the services segment of the economy, not manufacturing.
 There is no international consensus on what constitutes ‘services or the tertiary sector, but the United Nations, International Standard Industrial Classification (ISIC) is used by the majority of countries around the world as their national activity classification.
 Based on the ISIC, sectors that fall within the research project will be: retail (including wholesale/storage), transportation (trains, buses and planes), hospitality (including hotels, restaurants, pubs) and tourism, information and communication technology and media, financial services, real estate, professional services (accountancy, architecture, law, engineering), arts/entertainment, personal services (domestic service, hairdressing, dentistry, doctors) and construction.
 In order to make the research load manageable for students it has been decided to exclude government services and utilities.